philippslang/tensor_permeability/README.md

 - Highly tested against analytical solutions

-	+ Numerous benchmark, with emphasis on discrete fracture and matrix models (DFMs)
+	+ Numerous benchmarks, with emphasis on discrete fracture and matrix models (DFMs)

 - `JSON` based application I/O, C++ API and Python interface.

 	+ Standardized file interfaces for application control and output
 	+ C++ and Python API for seamless integration

+This implementation is based on the [JGR Publication Lang et. al, 2014](http://onlinelibrary.wiley.com/doi/10.1002/2014JB011027/full), with the extension to locally tensorial element properties (anisotropic matrix permeability and fracture hydraulic aperture).

 ## Running as an executable